wazo-platform/xgong/README.md

 Dependencies
 ============

+ * bottle
  * python (2.7)
  * requests
- * uwsgi
  * sox

 On debian, these dependencies can be installed like so :

-    sudo apt-get install python2.7 python-requests uwsgi sox libsox-fmt-mp3
+    sudo apt-get install python2.7 python-requests python-bottle sox libsox-fmt-mp3

 Build dependencies
 ==================

-To build on debian, you will need essential building tools and [dh-virtualenv](http://dh-virtualenv.readthedocs.org).
-Most tools needed (except dh-virtualenv) can be installed like so:
+Most tools needed can be installed like so:

     sudo apt-get install build-essential dpkg-dev debhelper python-all python-setuptools